Be prepared for equine emergencies out on the trail.

 - Periodic immersion in cold water is helpful as you slowly make your way off the trail.

 Horseshoe-related problems are common dilemmas you may encounter on a trail.
 Your horse may spring a shoe, leaving it twisted yet still attached, which brings your ride to a halt since he can’t put his foot down flat.
-If you don’t carry shoeing tools in your cantle pack, a multipurpose tool proves invaluable.
+If you don’t carry shoeing tools in your cantle pack, a multipurpose tool proves invaluable for pulling a loose shoe.

 - File nail clinches away, then pry the shoe off a little at a time with the closed pliers.